The Coffee Breakup:

 The mental fog lifted after three days, my energy returned after four days, there were physical and emotional symptoms of withdrawals.
 I had to face the emotions that coffee addiction had been suppressing, which made me sad until they passed.
 Muscle and tendant aches came as the body tightened for the last time before its ultimate release.
 I was determined not to be defeated.
 And I wasn't.

 I replaced my morning cup of Coffee with Yerba Mate tea: one tea bag with honey and Soy milk.
-The PH level of Coffee is around 5, whereas tea is at 7.5.
-Caffeine levels in tea is a third less than Coffee, and Green tea has the added benefits of antioxidents that fight free radicals.
+The PH level of Coffee is around 5, whereas tea is at 7.5, a normal level for our bodies.
+Caffeine levels in tea are a third less than Coffee, and Green tea has the added benefits of antioxidents that fight free radicals.

 For more help on menopause advice and recipes visit Tess Masters @Skinny60